-\mypara{Our Work} With this motivation, we conduct a retrospective and futurespective survey of attacks and defenses on DRAM to answer the aforementioned questions.
-Compared to the existing survey, we show a taxonomy of all attacks against commodity systems based on the hardware architecture where an attack originate{s}, the threat model and the attacker objective (see \autoref{tab:attacks}).
-We then characterize existing attacks by presenting the primary steps that an unprivileged rowhammer attacker must follow and systematically summarize the techniques in each attack step.
-We also classify existing software defenses based on their design objectives (see \autoref{tab:software_defenses}), from which we can clearly see that all of them aim to prevent one of the primary attack steps.
-However, each category of the defenses has its own limitations in terms of keeping their security guarantee and applicability to commodity systems.
-We further categorize existing hardware defenses from industry as well as those proposed from academia based on their security objectives and prototype locations (see \autoref{tab:hardware_defenses}).
-This is followed by a summary of their limitations in terms of keeping their security guarantees, scalability to an increasingly smaller \emph{MAC} (maximum activation count that a row can bear before its adjacent rows have any bit flips), memory efficiency, cooperation between the memory controller (MC) and DRAM.
+Besides, we categorize existing software defenses based on the framework above, from which we can clearly see that all of them aim to mitigate/prevent the attack techniques.
+However, each category of the defenses has its own limitations in keeping its security guarantee and applicability to commodity systems.
+We further categorize existing {production} defenses based on their security objectives and prototype locations, followed by a summary of their limitations in terms of keeping their security guarantees\footnote{In Section Appendix, we provide a detailed discussion of existing hardware defenses.}.